 Remembrance Day was once known as Armistice Day.
 At 11 am on November 11, 1918, the Allies and Germany signed an armistice after four years of war.
 It was an agreement to end the fighting of World War I, which was also known as the Great War.

 News of the signed armistice reached Toronto by wire at 2:50 am on November 11.
-Toronto newspaper, The Mail and Empire (part of The Globe and Mail) reported that a man who lived on Parliament St had heard the news of the peace at 4 am.
-He went into the streets in his pyjamas to let his neighbours know of the information.
+Toronto newspaper, The Mail and Empire (part of The Globe and Mail), reported that a man who lived on Parliament St had heard the news of the peace at 4 am.
+He went into the streets in his pyjamas to inform his neighbours of the information.
 He said, “Women appeared in the flimsiest of clothing, some covered only with a wrap or kimono, and forgot the cold in the heat of their enthusiasm.”